craigvear/Seven_Pleasures_of_Pris/README.md

 released December 2, 2019

 Thanks to Jonathon Eato for his kind permission in letting us use the recordings of his saxophone as source material for this album.

+### About 'PataBots
+'PataBots is a project by the composer Craig Vear.
+It is dedicated to creating music through artificial intelligence and machine learning.

+The name 'PataBots combines 'Pataphysics and Robotics which are core to this project.
+'Pataphysics is the science that examines imaginary phenomena.